Steve Delabar: Toronto Blue Jays (2012–2015)

 After opening the 2014 season with a 4.68 ERA and 16 walks through 25 innings of work, Delabar was optioned to the Triple-A Buffalo Bisons on June 17, 2014, to make room for Munenori Kawasaki.
-He was called back on June 19 after Brett Cecil was placed on the disabled list, without appearing for the Bisons.
+He was called back up on June 19, without pitching for Buffalo, after Brett Cecil was placed on the disabled list.
 He was then optioned back to the Bisons on June 20.
 When the major league rosters expanded on September 1, Delabar was not among the names announced to be called up.
 On September 2 the organization announced that he had been sent home for the remainder of the season to rest in preparation for the 2015 season.
 In 2014, Delabar posted a 3–0 record, 4.91 ERA, 21 strikeouts, and a 1.48 WHIP in 30 appearances (252/3 innings).

 Despite a strong showing during 2015 spring training, Delabar was optioned to minor league camp on March 26.
 He was recalled from Buffalo on May 3.
 He was optioned back to Buffalo on July 25 when Aaron Sanchez was activated from the disabled list.
 Delabar was recalled in September, but was not added to the Blue Jays postseason roster.
 He finished the 2015 campaign with a 2–0 record, 5.22 ERA, and 30 strikeouts in 291/3 innings.

 On January 15, 2016, Delabar and the Blue Jays avoided salary arbitration by agreeing to a one-year, $835,000 contract.
 On March 29, the Blue Jays released Delabar.

 Cincinnati Reds (2016)

 On April 2, 2016, Delabar signed a minor league deal with the Cincinnati Reds.
 On May 7, his contract was purchased by the Reds.
-On May 17, in a game against the Cleveland Indians, Delabar walked four consecutive batters with the bases loaded thus allowing four runs to score.
-Delabar was designated for assignment by the Reds on May 21, and sent outright to the Triple-A Louisville Bats on May 24.
+On May 17, in a game against the Cleveland Indians, Delabar walked four consecutive batters with the bases loaded, allowing four runs to score.
+Delabar was designated for assignment by the Reds on May 21 and sent outright to the Triple-A Louisville Bats on May 24.
 On June 24, Delabar was released by the Reds.

 Hiroshima Toyo Carp (2016)

 On June 25, 2016, Delabar signed with the Hiroshima Toyo Carp of Nippon Professional Baseball.
+He became a free agent following the season.